FunPolice23/Project-Zomboid-Mod-Checker/README.md

 🧟 PZ Mod Compatibility Checker – Build 42 Edition

-Fast, accurate checker for Project Zomboid Build 42 mods.**
+The most accurate and user-friendly tool to check if your Project Zomboid mods will work on Build 42 (including the latest unstable patches).

-Quickly scan any mod (`.jar`, decompiled folder, or pure Lua) against the real game code and see exactly what needs updating for the latest unstable builds.

-✨ Features
-- Full Java bytecode analysis (missing methods/fields, changed signatures)
-- Smart Lua scanning (deprecated events, fragile calls like `getPlayer`, `SandboxVars`, old hooks)
+After the massive Build 42 update, thousands of mods broke because of changed Java methods, removed Lua events, deprecated hooks, and fragile calls.
+This tool scans your mod like the game does and tells you what needs fixing — before you waste time testing in-game.

+What It Does:
+It performs a complete compatibility audit on any mod:

+Java analysis (.jar or decompiled folder) — detects missing classes, changed method signatures, removed fields, visibility issues, and inheritance problems using real bytecode parsing.
+Lua analysis (client/server/shared scripts) — catches deprecated events, fragile calls (getPlayer, SandboxVars, getCore, etc.), and old hooks that were removed in B42.
-- Color-coded Results tab (red = errors, orange = warnings)
+Shows color-coded results (red = critical errors, orange = warnings) with exact file:line locations.

-- 30 beautiful themes (dark, light, neon, sunset, cyber, etc.)
-- Workshop scanner with fast caching (loads 1000+ mods instantly)
-- “📁 Open Data Folder” button — everything saved neatly in the correct native folder
-- GUI + simple CLI support
-- Cross-platform (Windows .exe + full source for Linux/macOS)
+Key Features

+30 beautiful themes (Dark Classic, Neon Cyber, Sunset Orange, Purple Teal Fusion, Crimson Gold, and many more mixed palettes) Full Workshop scanner with smart caching — scans 1000+ mods in seconds and remembers them Deep mod support — correctly handles complex folder structures (common/, 42/, nested mods like Knox Event Expanded) Open Data Folder button — instantly opens where all caches, reports, and logs are saved (native location on every OS) Color-coded Results tab that stays populated (no more blank screen) Drag-to-move borderless window + transparency slider Built-in B42 documentation links (official Lua events, callbacks, JavaDocs) Clear cache buttons (Game API + Workshop) so you always stay up-to-date with the newest unstable builds Full CLI support for scripting or batch checking Auto-saves reports to a clean folder (Documents/PZModChecker on Windows, ~/.config/PZModChecker on Linux, ~/Library/Application Support/PZModChecker on macOS)

+How It Works:

+Uses kirjava for accurate Java bytecode parsing (opcodes, constant pool, LineNumberTable, inheritance traversal) Smart Lua regex with word-boundary protection (no false positives) Version detection that falls back to Lua keywords when mod.info is missing Fast caching system (versioned JSON + pickle) — first scan builds the index, later scans are near-instant Thread-safe GUI with live batch updates so the interface never freezes

-Installation
+Installation & Usage
+Windows users
-Windows: Download the `.exe` and run it.
+Download the single .exe and run it — no Python required.
-Linux / macOS:
+Linux / macOS users
-pip install -r requirements.txt python gui.py
+Bashpip install -r requirements.txt python gui.py

+License
+This project is licensed under the MIT License — free to use, modify, and redistribute.

 CLI:
 python main.py <gamepath> <modpath> [options]